Levintsky/ML-tutorial/DL/Efficient-Inference.md

 		- 6. Change V2 final layers:
 			- 1x1-conv-BN-swish - Avg-pool - 1x1-conv-swish - 1x1-conv (Linear)
 - MNas:
-	- **MnasNet**: Google.
-MnasNet: Platform-Aware Neural Architecture Search for Mobile.
+	- MnasNet: Platform-Aware Neural Architecture Search for Mobile.
 2019
-		- Built upon the MobileNetV2 structure by introducing lightweight attention modules based on squeeze and excitation into the bottleneck structure
+		- MobileNetV2 + swish
 		- Steps:
 			- Generate a set of new proposals with at least delta reduction in latency compared to the previous step;
 			- Reuse the pre-trained model with randomly initializing missing weights as appropriate.
 Finetune each proposal for T steps;